 What is the support and community like?

 Things to look out for include telephone support, email support, and community forums.
+Match up the type of support offered with what works best for your team: some people want to hear a human voice when they’re struggling and up against a deadline.
 Additionally, some of the tools have resources sections that mention common problems and may allow you to find solutions quickly on your own.

 Does the pricing work for your business?

 As you’d expect, the more comprehensive solutions cost more.
 In general, cheaper products will either offer fewer features, not allow as many users, or both.
-However, the extra fee for advanced products may not always be worth it for companies that aren’t yet at a size where they will be able to take advantage of the extra benefits.
+However, the higher fee for advanced products may not always be worth it for companies that aren’t big enough to take advantage of the extra benefits.

-Many of the tools below also offer different pricing and products for businesses at different stages of their development.
-This makes them scalable as companies should be able to simply upgrade their plan as they grow.
+Many of the tools below also offer different pricing and products for businesses depending on their development stage.
+This means companies should be able to simply upgrade their plan as they grow.

 Best accounting tools for growing companies

 Whilst these points are all helpful considerations, finding the best accounting tool for your growing company can still be a challenge.
-To help you on your way, we’ve pulled together our pick of the very best.
+To help you in your decision, we’ve pulled together some of the best.

 Xero is a popular accounting tool.
-It is a cloud-first tool with solutions for invoicing, project tracking, inventory, expenses, and more.
+It’s cloud-first, with solutions for invoicing, project tracking, inventory, expenses, and more.
 It’s used by hundreds of thousands of small to medium-sized businesses.

 Xero also has a marketplace for finding accountants, as well as an API that allows companies to integrate Xero with the other tools they use.
 In fact, Xero works with over 600 third-party applications.
-The product has a rating of 4.5 stars out of 5 on Capterra, suggesting its customers enjoy using the product.
-It also has a 4 star customer support rating.
+The product has a rating of 4.5 stars out of 5 on Capterra, with a 4-star customer support rating.

 Sage provides several business solutions, including an accounting tool called Sage Business Cloud Accounting.